junkwhinger/edge_list_creator/README.md

 It's faster to do it manually, but if you have more than 30 items on one line, then it's kinda cumbersome.

-With the code I made here, by telling it what file you use, and what type of edge you want to make (either Directed or Undirected. you have to.) you can easily make an edge list.
+With the code I made here, by telling it what file you use, you can easily make an edge list.

 So